 What’s the difference between mPOS and a virtual terminal?

-As we’ve outlined, mPOS stands for mobile point-of-sale system.
-An mPOS enables the completion of credit card payments on-the-go.
+An mPOS enables the completion of credit card payments on the go.
 More often than not, an mPOS is a standalone device.
 Most of these devices accept all prominent credit card payment methods, including PIN, chip, and swipe.
 A virtual terminal exists explicitly for staff members of a specific business to input customer credit cards.
 Virtual terminals can be incredibly useful if you’re looking to accept payments over the phone or via email.
 While mobile point-of-sale systems are an option for in-person payments, virtual terminals may present an ideal alternative for dealing with card-not-present transactions.

 How much does it cost to take mobile payments?

-The total cost of taking mobile payments will depend on your merchant service provider.
-Again, in-person mobile payments are often more secure than CNP transactions since the physical card or mobile wallet must be present to complete the transaction.
-In other words, accepting payments on your phone is often less expensive than accepting payments online.
+The total cost of taking mobile payments will depend on your merchant service provider, but for in-person transactions, the pricing would be somewhere around 2.50% + $0.10.
+Again, in-person mobile payments are often more secure than CNP transactions since the physical card or mobile wallet must be present to complete the transaction—meaning that accepting payments on your phone is often less expensive than accepting payments online.